Posted by Conor ● 1 September 2020

 If students are unaware of your brand, you can encourage those who have previously worked for you to review your company.
 Reviews are a valuable resource for students; they trust peer-to-peer feedback.
 A recent survey revealed that

-‘70 percent of people now look to reviews before they make career decisions’.
+‘70 percent of people now look at reviews before they make career decisions’.

 A RateMyPlacement.co.uk survey also demonstrated the benefits of on-campus activity: